-7 facts about rain to pour over
+7 facts about rain to pore over

 How long does rain take to reach the ground and where is the wettest place in the world?
 Find out some interesting facts about rain.